Segway Safety Information

-Absolutely No pregnant women or people under the influence of alcohol or drugs will be allowed to participate.
-Please check any other health conditions with us, most are fine, but it’s always best to make sure.
+Unfortunately absolutely No pregnant women or people under the influence of alcohol or drugs will be allowed to participate.
+Please check any other health conditions with us, most are fine, but it’s always best to make sure by giving us a call.
+07549939898

 As with any activity there are risks involved in participating in riding a Segway.
 Falling off a Segway is possible and like other hazardous activities such as skiing, horseriding and mountain biking there is a large amount of individual responsibility.
 This means it is very difficult to measure the danger as each person behaves differently and will conduct themselves accordingly whilst riding.
 We do however try to minimise risks as much as possible and the information below should help you in your decision as to whether or not to take part.